UPDATE: Researching Japanese Law

 4. Court System

-Legislative power resides in the National Diet and is the only law-making body in Japan.
-There are two chambers of parliament: House of Councilors – Upper Diet (Sangi-In) and House of Representatives—Lower Diet (Shūgi-In).
+Legislative power resides in the National Diet, which is the only law-making body in Japan.
+There are two chambers of parliament: the House of Councilors (Upper Diet, Sangi-In) and the House of Representatives (Lower Diet, Shūgi-In).
 Japanese politics encompasses the multi-party system.
 Many bills are drafted by government agencies and submitted through the Cabinet and posted on their websites.
 Also, Diet members can draft and submit a bill if there are a certain number of cosponsors.
 The bills since the 142nd Diet Session (1998) can be found on the House of Representatives web site.
-The bills from the ministries and other agencies can be found on the web site of the prime minister and his cabinet, Kankōchō linku shū.
+The bills from the ministries and other agencies can be found on the website of the prime minister and his cabinet, Kankōchō linku shū.

 5.2.
 Governmental Information

-Since the Freedom of Information Act was passed in May 1999, numerous resources for governmental information has become available on the Web.
+Since the Freedom of Information Act was passed in May 1999, numerous resources for governmental information have become available on the web.
 Before the legislation was enacted, many governmental sites had started to provide their information via the Internet.
 On the web, there are numerous resources for government information such as current laws, cabinet orders, and ministry ordinances, white papers, and statistical data.
 Also, there is an index, Nihon Hōrei Sakuin, to current and abolished laws, treaties, regulations, and bills.
 E-Gov is a portal website of government information administered by the Ministry of Internal Affairs and Communications.
-Accumulated Government documents can be searched on the site of the Government Printing Office.
+Also, currents laws can be found through a commercial database, Shin Nihon Hōki Web Saito Accumulated Government documents can be searched on the site of the Government Printing Office.